vdods/heisenberg/NumericalMethodsAndClosedOrbitsInTheKeplerHeisenbergProblem/README.md

 The number of logical cores will indicate the maximum number of processes that can usefully be run in parallel.

+## Versions of Software

+Python version 3.5.2 was used to generate all results in this project.

+In general, Python 3 modules can be installed using the `pip3` package manager using the following command.

+    pip3 install <module-name>

 The following is a list of `python3` modules and their versions that are installed on the author's machine.
 This list was obtained via the `pip3 freeze` command.
 The point of listing these modules and their versions is for well-defined reproducibility by showing exactly which versions were used to generate the results.
 Not nearly all of these modules